The Government is committed to the safety and wellbeing of all NDIS participants and making sure NDIS funding is used the right way.

-The Taskforce operates under the law and is governed by an ethics and human oversight framework.
+The Taskforce is governed by an Ethics and Human Oversight Framework.
 This makes sure participants’ safety, wellbeing and privacy is protected.
-NDIS participants are at the centre of everything the Taskforce does to combat fraud and serious organised crime.
+NDIS participants are at the heart of everything the Taskforce does to combat fraud and serious organised crime.

 The long-term investment and outcomes of the Fraud Fusion Taskforce will help make sure that NDIS funding goes directly to participants so they can access the disability-related supports and services they need.